wp-plugins/prevent-content-copy-image-save/readme.txt

 Tested up to: 3.9
 Stable tag: trunk

-This plugin is for content protection from copying to other sites, it prevents content and protect from select and copy and also prevents images saving from context menu
+Content Copy Protection & Prevent Image Save is a plugin for content protection from copying to other sites, it prevents content and protect from select and copy and also prevents images saving from context menu

 == Description ==

 As you know, the duplicate content can decrease your blog ranking in search engines, if someone copied your content, it will marked as duplicate content!, this plugin is for content protection and can protects your content from steeling, it prevents content select and copy and also prevents images saving from context menu, install this plugin to have a unique content and high page rank.

-You can see more about this plugin at <a target="_blank" href="http://www.clogica.com/prevent-content-copy-image-save-wordpress-plugin.htm">
-Prevent Content Copy &amp; Image Save</a>
+You can see more about Content Copy Protection & Prevent Image Save at <a target="_blank" href="http://www.clogica.com/prevent-content-copy-image-save-wordpress-plugin.htm">Content Copy Protection & Prevent Image Save</a>

 == Installation ==
 <ul>